Price Hikes Slow Automotive Industry Recovery

 Soumen Mandal

-Soumen is a Senior Research Analyst who is tracking IoT, Automotive and Telecommunication ecosystem at Counterpoint Technology Market Research.
+Soumen is a Senior Analyst tracking IoT, Automotive and Telecommunication ecosystem at Counterpoint Technology Market Research.
 He is interested in IoT applications, connections, components, electric vehicles, connected cars, autonomous vehicles, semiconductors, shared mobility, services and emerging technologies.
-He started his career as an Energy Analyst with Manikaran Power Ltd. He has experience in working with DISCOMs and SLDCs in Indian power and energy industry.
+He started his career as an Energy Analyst with Manikaran Power Ltd. He has experience working with DISCOMs and SLDCs in the Indian power and energy industry.
 He is currently based in Gurgaon.
-He holds an Electrical Engineering degree and MBA in Marketing & Finance.
+He holds an Electrical Engineering degree and an MBA in Marketing & Finance.

 Back To List